Penta-Game/boardgame/README.md

 # boardgame

-boardgame.io implementation for pentagame.
-The implementation will include an electron based client.
+electron powered implementation of pentagame.
+Powered by https://github.com/Penta-Game/boardgame

 ## Pentagame notes

-The file `src/js/penta-math.js` represents a pentagame board correctly and can compute the sizes etc.
+The file `src/js/penta-math.js` represents a pentagame board and can compute the sizes etc.

 ## Installation